 Ramit Sethi is the founder of a multi-million dollar online business and best-selling author.

-Some successful people like Richard Branson and Jackie Chan have come on camera to say they don’t meditate.
+Some successful people like Richard Branson (in his blog articles) and Jackie Chan have come on camera to say they don’t meditate.

 For example, I’ve studied Warren Buffett’s life in detail over various biographies and documentaries and there is no indication that he meditates.